Andhika-Suryanto/2D-GPC-1BitPong-Project/README.md

 I am very grateful for that.
 So in the future, I will attach the references that I used in developing the Hollow Ping Pong Game in this README.

 Continued....

+Update, overhauled all project contents into 1 bit Pong.
+What previously had a hollow theme became a 1 bit game theme.